4commerce-technologies-AG/midi-smtp-server/README.md

 ## Installation

-In near future we will packaged MidiSmtpServer as a RubyGem so that you can easily install by entering following at your command line:
+MidiSmtpServer is packaged as a RubyGem so that you can easily install by entering following at your command line:

   `gem install midi-smtp-server`

-Currently, please checkout the lib/midi-smtp-server.rb file and require it by your project source
+Use the component in your project sources by:

   `require 'midi-smtp-server'`